eplp/css-snippet-cheat-sheet/README.md

 * Must incorporate a bit of animation using the [CSS transition property](https://developer.mozilla.org/en-US/docs/Web/CSS/transition).

-* You and your group can decide which CSS styles and colors you will use to design the application, but the app needs to be a responsive.
-Use the following images to gain an understanding of how the app should look at different screen sizes, from a layout perspective:
+* I can choose which CSS styles and colors will use to design the application, but the app needs to be a responsive.
+The following images provide an understanding of how the app should look at different screen sizes, from a layout perspective:

   * At size 992px and above, the app should resemble the following image: